 Social Infrastructure

-At its core, social infrastructure is “the system of organizations, spaces and experiences that enable people to connect with each other, the bridges necessary to build trust and civic participation, to create a sense of belonging and wellbeing.
-It’s the system that enables sustainable widespread community development.”
-Below you will find additional information on how WRCF defines social infrastructure.
+WRCF defines social infrastructure as the system of shared spaces, experiences, and resources that enable people to connect with each other, the bridges necessary to build trust and civic participation, to create a sense of belonging and wellbeing.
+It’s the system that enables sustainable widespread community development.
+Our region is on track to grow to over one million people by 2040.
+There needs to be a solid social infrastructure in place to “grow community as our community grows”.

 If you have any questions, contact us at info@wrcf.ca or 519-725-1806.